-Once the marks are all transferred onto the leather, a sharp knife and steel ruler are used to cut out the leather pieces.
-We use a shoe makers knife, but you can also use a clicking knife or scalpel. find out more about our tool suppliers here.
-It's important to keep the knife sharp to get a nice clean cut along the edge of the leather.
+Once the marks are all transferred onto the leather with a scratch awl, a sharp knife and steel ruler are used to cut out the leather pieces.
+Becky uses use a shoe makers knife, but you can also use a clicking knife or scalpel.
+Find out more about the CARV tool suppliers here.
+Keeping tools sharp is essential for ensuring accuracy.

-The CARV logo is embossed on the leather using a one tonne arbor press, customised for use in leatherwork by Nick at Artisans - check out our suppliers page here for more info.
+The CARV logo is embossed on the leather using a one tonne arbor press, customised for use in leatherwork by Nick at Artisans - check out the CARV suppliers page here for more info.

-We are often asked how you hand stitch through a material as thick as leather.
+People often ask how it is possible to hand stitch through a thick material like leather.
 This is possible because you use a tool rather than the needle to pierce the holes.
 Before stitching holes are made in the leather, one by one, using a diamond awl tool.
-It's vital that the holes are made accurately to make sure you get a neat line of stitches.
+Holes must be made accurately to get a neat line of stitches.

-When the pieces are all ready we glue them together using leather PVA, held in place by bulldog clips.
+When the pieces are all ready they are glued using leather PVA, held in place by bulldog clips.
 Any smooth edges are roughened up with sand paper before the glue is applied to give a firm bond.

 The quality of hand stitching is key to the finish of bespoke leather bags.
 A beautiful stitch is a real sign of genuine craftsmanship that you can't get using a machine. hand stitching involves threading two needles on a waxed length of thread and then running the thread through the pre-pierced holes to secure the stitch.